ArthurBook/nand2tetris/README.md

 - [Module 4](./projects/4): Machine code for multiplication & basic keyboard + screen I/O
 - [Module 5](./projects/5): Central Processing Unit (CPU) connected to memory and I/O devices

 ## ⚠️ Disclaimer
 This repository contains coursework for the [Nand2Tetris MOOC](https://www.nand2tetris.org/).
-The intention is solely to display the project, not to provide a solution or reference for current or future students.
 Please adhere to academic integrity guidelines.
 Plagiarism is a violation of the repository's license.